eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-docs-url.md

-# require rules to implement a meta.docs.url property (require-meta-docs-url)
+# Require rules to implement a meta.docs.url property (require-meta-docs-url)

 ⚒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#-fix) can automatically fix some of the problems reported by this rule.